ncdlek/ncdlek/README.md

 ### Hi there 👋

-- I want to do something about go game ✨
+- I want to do something about the game of go ✨

 <!--
 **ncdlek/ncdlek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.